Greenwolf/social_mapper/README.md

 -cid, --companyid 	: Additional parameter to add in a LinkedIn Company ID for if name searches are not picking the correct company.
 -s, --showbrowser	: Makes the Firefox browser visable so you can see the searches performed.
 Useful for debugging.
 -v, --version		: Display current version
+-e, --email  : Provide a fuzzy email format like "<f><last>@domain.com" to generate additional csv files for each site with firstname,lastname,fullname,email,profileURL,photoURL.
+These can be fed into phishing frameworks such as GoPhish or Lucy.
 ```

 ### Example Runs